Inochi2D/hairetsu/README.md

 ## Faces
-When using a font it's often desired to be able to configure properties about the font without needing to repeatedly reload a font to do so; the `HaFontFace` facilitates this by being a type which refers back in to the parent font that created it.
+When using a font it's often desired to be able to configure properties about the font without needing to repeatedly reload a font to do so; the `FontFace` facilitates this by being a type which refers back in to the parent font that created it.

 This allows you to, for example, set style, sizing, hinting requirements, etc. for the glyph data